 While there is no denying DNA, and while the past, as Faulkner and others have reminded us, “isn’t even past,” the shape that it assumes in the present is, like the proverbial elephant being described by touch and feel, is itself a fictional device that is, ultimately, the product of an entirely subjective experience that we create today.
 Like so many other pastimes that explore history in order to shape and give meaning to our current lives, genealogy generates its truths in the realm of the here and now.
 It can only answer the questions that we put to it in a language of its own fashioning.

-Michael Hoberman is a Professor of English and American Studies at Fitchburg State University and author of A Hundred Acres of America: The Geography of Jewish American Literary History.
+Michael Hoberman is a Professor of English at Fitchburg State University and the author of Imagining Early American Jews, forthcoming in early 2026 from Oxford University Press.